linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 28 Equity Derivatives.md

 # Buying Call Options

-Assume that there is a call option on stock XYZ that expires in one month and has a strike price of $100.
-The option price is $3.
-Suppose that the current or spot price of stock XYZ is $100.
+Assume that there is a call option on stock XYZ that expires in one month and has a strike price of \$100.
+The option price is \$3.
+Suppose that the current or spot price of stock XYZ is \$100.
 (The spot price is the cash market price.)
 The profit and loss will depend on the price of stock XYZ at the expiration date.
 The buyer of a call option benefits if the price rises above the strike price.
-If the price of stock XYZ is equal to $103, the buyer of a call option breaks even.
-The maximum loss is the option price, and there is substantial upside potential if the stock price rises above $103.
+If the price of stock XYZ is equal to \$103, the buyer of a call option breaks even.
+The maximum loss is the option price, and there is substantial upside potential if the stock price rises above \$103.
 Using a graph, Exhibit 28.2 shows the profit/loss profile for the buyer of this call option at the expiration date.

 It is worthwhile to compare the profit and loss profile of the call option buyer with that of an investor taking a long position in one share of stock XYZ.
 The payoff from the position depends on stock XYZ's price at the expiration date.
-An investor who takes a long position in stock XYZ realizes a profit of  $1 for every$ 1 increase in stock XYZ's price.
+An investor who takes a long position in stock XYZ realizes a profit of  \$1 for every\$ 1 increase in stock XYZ's price.
 As stock XYZ's price falls, however, the investor loses, dollar for dollar.
-If the price drops by more than $3, the long position in stock XYZ results in a loss of more than $3.
-The long call position, in contrast, limits the loss to only the option price of $3 but retains the upside potential, which will be $3 less than for the long position in stock XYZ.
+If the price drops by more than \$3, the long position in stock XYZ results in a loss of more than \$3.
+The long call position, in contrast, limits the loss to only the option price of \$3 but retains the upside potential, which will be \$3 less than for the long position in stock XYZ.
 Which alternative is better, buying the call option or buying the stock?
 The answer depends on what the investor is attempting to achieve.

 # Writing Call Options